awoelf/Rabbit/README.md

 ## License

 Distributed unter the MIT license.
-See `LICENSE.txt` for more information
+See `LICENSE.txt` for more information.

 ## Contact